daseyb/otherside/README.md

 #### Note
 This is very much a work in progress.
 Not all instructions are implemented and performance has not been a priority so far.

+#### Spec Parser
+This project downloads the latest spec and generates C++ files with useful declerations from it.
+Mostly information about  op codes and structs to represent them to help with parsing and processing.